 It’s Saint Patrick’s Day!
-Walk into any department or grocery store at this time of year, and you may find yourself surrounded by leprechaun hats, green shirts, rainbow banners, four-leaf clover-shaped candy, and other Irish folklore-themed paraphernalia.
+Walk into any department or grocery store at this time of year, and you may find yourself surrounded by leprechaun hats, green shirts, rainbow banners, shamrock-shaped candy, and other Irish-themed paraphernalia.
 Embedded in these symbols of Irish tradition is the idea of luck (good, bad, and uncertain) and the language associated with luck.

 With that, here are some luck-related idioms commonly used in the English language: